pidduuu/pidduuu.github.io/docs/_posts/2023-10-01-Justification-for-Aerodynamics.markdown

 layout: post
 title:  "Justification for Aerodynamics"
 date:   2023-10-01 01:07:00 -0400
-categories: [formula SAE, aerodynamics, software development, vehicle dynamics, 2D CFD]
+categories: [Formula SAE, Aerodynamics, Software Development, Vehicle Dynamics, 2D CFD]
 ---
 The past month and a half has been extremely busy...